Dickinson College: 19th century

 In 1887, Zatae Longsdorff became the first woman to graduate from Dickinson.

+20th century

 In 1901, John Robert Paul Brock became the first black man to graduate from Dickinson; in 1919, Esther Popel Shaw was the first black woman to graduate.

-Dickinson also admitted Native American students directly: Thomas Marshall was one of the first such students at Dickinson.
-In 1910, Frank Mount Pleasant was the first Native American to graduate from Dickinson College.
+Dickinson also admitted Native American students: Thomas P. Marshall, a Sioux from Pine Ridge agency, South Dakota, was one of the first; his grave is in the Carlisle Indian Industrial School (CIIS) cemetery.
+In 1910, Frank Mount Pleasant was the first Native American to graduate from Dickinson.

-In the 1990s, the college experienced financial troubles stemming from poor management and acceptance rates climbed upwards.
-Henry Clarke, an alumnus who developed the Klondike bar into a national brand for an ice cream bar, founded the Clarke Forum for Contemporary Issues at Dickinson College, and in 1994 established the Clarke Center.
-William Durden, who became the 27th President in 1999, was credited with improving financial climate and revamping the school academics.
+In the 1990s, the college experienced financial troubles.
+Acceptance rates climbed upwards.
+Henry Clarke, an alumnus who was in the ice cream business, founded the Clarke Forum for Contemporary Issues at Dickinson College, and in 1994 established the Clarke Center.
+William Durden, who became the 27th President in 1999, was credited with improving financial climate and revamping academics.

 21st century

 Dickinson's acceptance rate is 35%, and the institutional endowment has more than doubled since 2000.